 Catawba River tailrace

 The Catawba River is a recovering tailrace that is showing great signs of success.
 Duke Energy has established a minimal flow for the trout below Lake James which is keeping the fish healthy.
 The minimal flow allows for a more stable water temperature and healthier insect life.
-This particular section of the Catawba is about 1.5 hours from Charlotte which makes it a great day trip.
+This particular section of the Catawba is about one and a half hours from Charlotte which makes it a great day trip.

 Where to fish